(all devices, free, developed by Little Composers)

 Various innovators and entrepreneurs are carving out their own little niches in the app world.
 The Canadian team behind Little Composers have created what may be the best music apps for younger kids, and they’re available on all tablets, smartphones, Macs and PCs.

 There are four apps, each designed for children at a specific stage.
 Those as young as two or three can easily figure out the intuitive Noah app: the big animals (including zebras, giraffes and crocodiles) that appear on screen can be tapped like a piano key to produce a sound; the smaller animals (including birds and fish) are used to compose a short melody.
 From here, they graduate to Prepiano, where a simple keyboard triggers the sounds.
 Next, the Creative Children Compose Music app is a more complex system for children with some experience of other Little Composers apps.
 Finally, an app called Little Composers is an intuitive system to help children memorise the 10 most important note names.

-Suitable for: Children, or anyone of any age who is starting to learn music.
+Children, or anyone of any age who is starting to learn music.

 (iPad/iPhone, €4.99, developed by Apple)

 A full recording studio with piano, organ, guitar and drums, allowing users to make music wherever they are.
 This has been a game-changing app for many musicians, which has enabled professionals and amateurs to write, record and share their music.
 The sounds are true-to-life and, with a bit of practice, the tools are easy to use.
 One nifty feature is the ability to use wifi or Bluetooth to record live with up to three friends.

 The new version of GarageBand also has pre-recorded music lessons for download.
 Creative, musical and technical.

 All ages.
 Younger kids will bang on the instruments, while older kids and adults can get creative.

 (iPad/iPhone, 99c, developed by